zhizhongpu/predocguide/3advicebefore.md

 These institutions tend to offer more advanced classes (e.g. graduate classes, advanced real analysis, proof-heavy math classes) and their grades are more recognizable.

 ## Feb Yourself
 Most predocs start in early summer, but some PIs will prefer candidates who can start earlier.
-Being a Feb does not hurt and sometimes is an advantage, so do it if possible.
+Being a Feb does not hurt and sometimes is an advantage, so do it if possible and all else equal.

-## Have your GRE scores ready
+## Take the GRE
-Most PIs value both competitiveness in grad school applications and qualitative & quantitative skills.
+Many PIs value both competitiveness in grad school applications and qualitative & quantitative skills.
 A pretty GRE score helps with your application in both dimensions - and you will have to take it anyways before applying to grad school.
+(I have, however, encoutered no predocs that require GRE scores to apply - this is totally optional.)

+## Have Your Thesis / Writing Sample Ready
+The vast majority of top predoc programs require, or at least accept (certainly will value), a writing sample.
+They claim that it is to help them evaluate your writing skills, but you can demonstrate a lot more qualities in your writing sample: your creativity, research potential, thought processes when engaging with data, quantitative prowess, good "taste", organization, graphing skills, Latex mastery, how many papers you read.
+With these in mind, have your thesis ready (i.e. written, reviewed by faculty / peers, rewritten, and proofread 3+ times on different days).

 [Just the Docs]: https://just-the-docs.github.io/just-the-docs/
 [GitHub Pages]: https://docs.github.com/en/pages